-- (1) Reflects a pro forma provision for income taxes as if the Company had been subject to Federal and state corporate income taxes for all periods.
-The pro forma provision for income taxes represents a combined Federal and state tax rate. - "EBITDA" is defined as income before income taxes, depreciation, interest expense and amortization.
+- (1) "EBITDA" is defined as income before income tax expense and minority interest, depreciation, interest expense and amortization.
 EBITDA is not intended to represent cash flow from operations as defined by generally accepted accounting principles and should not be considered as an alternative to net income as an indicator of operating performance or to cash flows as a measure of liquidity.
-EBITDA is presented as the Company understands that certain investors use it as one measure of a borrower's historical ability to service its debt. - (3) Represents EBITDA as a percentage of revenue. - (4) Represents net operating income as a percentage of revenue. - (5) Represents net income as a percentage of revenue.
+EBITDA is presented as the Company understands that certain investors use it as one measure of a borrower's historical ability to service its debt. - (2) Represents EBITDA as a percentage of revenue. - (3) Represents operating income as a percentage of revenue. - (4) Represents net income as a percentage of revenue.